y114git/y114git/README.md

 - 🌍 **Professional Experience:**
   I've contributed to various websites and apps, including building a site for a  [community event](https://diba-agder.no) in Norway using WordPress.
-  I have a strong background in translating software between Russian, Ukrainian, English, and Norwegian—making tech accessible across cultures.
+  I have a strong background in translating software between Russian, Ukrainian, English, and Norwegian-making tech accessible across cultures.

 - 🎮 **Favorite Project:**
   [DELTAHUB](https://github.com/y114git/DELTAHUB) – My flagship project focused on user experience and community.